apache/cordova-docs/www/docs/en/3.2.0/plugin_ref/plugman.md

 ## Installing Core Plugins

-The examples below show how to add plugins as needed so that any Cordova APIs you use in your project still work after you upgrade to version 3.0.
+The examples below <a href="../cordova/inappbrowser/inappbrowser.html">show</a> how to add plugins as needed so that any Cordova APIs you use in your project still work after you upgrade to version 3.0.
 For each command, you need to select the target platform, and reference the platform's project directory.